 The course begins with an introduction to genetic heritance and mendelian genetics, followed by two main parts

 The principles of population genetics: allele frequencies, spectrum of allele frequencies, linkage disequilibrium, genetic diversity and measures of diversity, Wright-Fisher model, coalescense theory, inbreeding, population structure and selection.

 Analysis of population genetics: coalescense theory and simulations, estimation of parameters (mutational and recombination rates) and neutrality tests.
 Examples of complex models.

 The teaching is done in the form of lectures, seminars and exercises (mathematical problems, analytical problems and computer exercises.

-Theory test 2 credits; seminars and exercises 3 credits.
+Theory test 4 credits; seminars and exercises 1 credit.
 For passing the course, the student should be present in at least 80% of the seminars.
 All the analytical problems should be solved and the solutions presented in an written form should be given a passing grade by the teacher.
 The theory part is examined by a written examination.